Pedestrian Accident Facts

 - When there is no sidewalk available, walk facing traffic.

-If you have been injured in a pedestrian accident, you need to contact an experienced pedestrian accident lawyer to learn your rights.
-Contact an Orange County accident attorney at the law office of Allen, Flatt, Ballidis & Leslie for a free legal consultation.
+If you have been injured in a pedestrian accident, you should contact an experienced Orange County accident attorney at Allen, Flatt, Ballidis & Leslie for a free legal consultation.

 *Source: NHTSA- 2007 Traffic Safety Facts Report: Pedestrians